Facts about snakes? If this is the topic you are looking for, then be confident that you are in the right place.

 They can be found in deserts and rainforests.
 Vipers are not very fast.
 They are stocky and slow.

-It is to note that the vipers also have heat-sensing pits which allow them to detect their prey.
+It is to note that the vipers also have heat-sensing pits that allow them to detect their prey.

 The venom of the vipers can be dangerous if it is not treated.

-Now let’s talk about some interesting facts about the snakes:
+Now let’s talk about some interesting facts about snakes: